Rikki Barnes: Heroes Reborn

 Rikki Barnes was first introduced in the Heroes Reborn series of books.
-She is native to this world that was created by Franklin Richards to save his family, the Fantastic Four, and the rest of the heroes who died fighting Onslaught.
-The heroes were healed and given new memories to adjust to this new reality.
-Rikki Barnes was a native to this world and granddaughter of Bucky Barnes.
+She is native to an alternate world created by Franklin Richards in order to save his family, the Fantastic Four, and the rest of the heroes who 'died' fighting Onslaught.
+Rikki is the granddaughter of her world's version of Bucky Barnes.

 Her brother John was involved with a radical group led by the Red Skull and through that contact she met Captain America, eventually becoming his protégé.
-He and the other heroes left this world when they realized the danger they presented to it in Heroes Return, and Rikki stayed behind.
-Through various events this world was eventually brought into the Marvel Universe proper and is now the new Counter-Earth.
-But the crossover caused great ecological change and half the world was submerged underwater.
-Rikki forms a group of like-minded individuals to bring order, called the Young Allies.
+Rikki's world is eventually brought into the main universe, becoming Counter-Earth.
+However, the transferral process causes half of the world to be submerged underwater.
+Rikki eventually formed a group of like minded individuals to bring order, called the Young Allies.

 Onslaught Reborn

-After the events of M-Day, Franklin is targeted by a resurrected Onslaught.
-Franklin encounters Rikki, who summons the Avengers to battle Onslaught.
+Franklin Richards becomes the target of Onslaught following his resurrection.
+Franklin, eventually encounters Rikki, who summons the Avengers to battle Onslaught.
 The fight against Onslaught leads to the Baxter Building, where Rikki sacrifices herself to push Onslaught into the Negative Zone.
 Instead of dying, Rikki is transported to the main universe, Earth-616.

 Nomad

 After learning that Captain America (Steve Rogers) had died, Rikki feels lost again and clings to the only things she has: her heroism and her brother.
-While not technically her brother, she seeks out John Barnes of Earth-616 and falsifies an ID to stay close to him.
-Rikki later discovers a Nomad costume in her apartment and a note that it was for her.
-The next day, Rikki puts on the costume and assumes the mantle of Nomad to battle Flag-Smasher, who is attacking a military recruitment facility.
-Rikki makes further appearances as Nomad in the series Young Allies.
+After returning to her apartment, Rikki finds a brand new Nomad costume and a note that it was for her.
+Rikki later seeks out the John Barnes of Earth-616 and falsifies an ID to stay close to him.
+She learns that her Earth-616 counterpart died shortly after being born.
+Shortly afterward, Rikki puts on the costume and assumes the mantle of Nomad to battle Flag-Smasher, who is attacking a military recruitment facility.

+Rikki makes further appearances as Nomad in the limited series Nomad: Girl Without A World, by Sean McKeever and David Baldeon.
+In the series, Rikki meets Anya Corazon, which paved the way for McKeever and Baldeon to use these characters as the core of a new team and series Young Allies.

+During the team's first mission, Rikki and Araña are captured by a team of teenaged supervillains who call themselves the Bastards of Evil, as they are all supposedly illegitimate children of supervillains.
+In order to establish themselves as a viable threat, the Bastards capture Rikki and Araña and intend to execute them in front of a massive audience.
+While Araña distracts the villains, Rikki breaks the bonds from her wrists and enables the girls' escape.
+When the rest of the Allies arrive, they promptly defeat the Bastards.